rodzanto/sm-hosting-kfp/README.md

 1. Explore how to setup Kubeflow Pipelines with Amazon EC2 and Amazon EKS, and configuring roles for interacting with Amazon SageMaker
 2. Explore how to configure and use [Amazon SageMaker Components for Kubeflow Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-components-for-kubeflow-pipelines.html)
 3. Get experience defining ML pipelines in Kubeflow that rely on Amazon SageMaker for processing, hyper-parameter optimization, training, batch inferences, and online deployment of hosting endpoints
-4. Explore other hosting features provided in Amazon SageMaker like Elastic Inference, Multi-Model Endpoints, or Model Monitoring
+4. Explore other hosting features provided in Amazon SageMaker like Elastic Inference, Endpoints with different model variants, or Model Monitoring

 ## Instructions